Rockies vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Martin Perez (4-1) for his ninth start of the season.
+- Jon Gray (3-1) will take the mound for the Rangers, his ninth start of the season.

-- In eight starts this season, he's earned a quality start in two of them.

-- Perez has made seven starts of five or more innings in eight chances this season, and averages 5.3 frames when he pitches.

 |Opponent